Logarithmic double ramification cycles: Logarithmic Geometry

 \begin{definition} A \emph{subdivision} of a cone stack $\Sigma_X$ is a map $\widetilde{\Sigma}_X \to \Sigma_X$ from a cone stack $\widetilde{\Sigma}_X$ such that for every map $\sigma \to \Sigma_X$ from a rational polyhedral cone $\sigma$, the fiber product $\widetilde{\Sigma}_X \times_{\Sigma_X} \sigma \to \sigma$ is a subdivision. \end{definition}

 \begin{remark} Alternatively, a subdivision of a cone stack $\Sigma_X$ can be defined by descent.
-The stack $\Sigma_X$ comes with a presentation as a colimit
+The stack $\Sigma_X$ is a combinatorial cone stack (in the sense of \cite{Cavalieri2020-Conestack}): $\Sigma_X$ has a presentation as a colimit

-with $\Sigma_{X_i}$ rational polyhedral cones, $\mathcal{C}$ a poset, and where all maps $\Sigma_{X_i} \to \Sigma_{X_j}$ in the colimit are isomorphisms to a (non-necessarily proper) face.
-Every map from a cone $\sigma \to \Sigma_X$ necessarily factors through one of the $\Sigma_{X_i}$, and so subdivisions of $\Sigma_X$ are the same as subdivisions of each $\Sigma_{X_i}$ that respect all maps in the diagram.
+of a diagram of rationally polyhedral cones $\Sigma_{X_i}$, where all maps $\Sigma_{X_i} \to \Sigma_{X_j}$ in the colimit are isomorphisms to a (not necessarily proper) face.
+Every map from a cone $\sigma \to \Sigma_X$ necessarily factors through one of the $\Sigma_{X_i}$, and so subdivisions of $\Sigma_X$ are the same as subdivisions of all $\Sigma_{X_i}$ which respect all maps in the diagram.
 In particular, subdivisions respect identifications of faces and automorphisms in $\Sigma_X$. \end{remark}